 Call Us to Get the Best Casket Price: (800) 950-4042

-- Ask for a price list.
-The law requires funeral homes to give you written price lists for products and services.
+Ask for a written price list.
+The law requires funeral homes to provide you with a written price list for their products and services.
+This will give you a clear understanding of the costs associated with each item.

-- Recognize your rights.
+Know your rights.
 Laws regarding funerals and burials vary from state to state.
-It's a smart move to know which goods or services the law requires you to purchase and which are optional.
+It's important to know which goods or services the law requires you to purchase and which are optional.

-- Apply the same smart shopping techniques you use for other major purchases.
-You can cut costs by limiting the viewing to one day or one hour before the funeral, and by dressing your loved one in a favorite outfit instead of costly burial clothing.
+Apply smart shopping techniques.
+Just like you would for any other major purchase, be smart about funeral arrangements by limiting the viewing to one day or one hour before the funeral, and dressing your loved one in a favorite outfit instead of costly burial clothing.

 The FTC Funeral rule: https://www.consumer.ftc.gov/articles/0300-ftc-funeral-rule